Englishpump93/Town-Of-Chaos-/README.md

 KNOWN BUGS:

--can black screen when dead this will fix after a meeting or 2
+- Can black screen when dead.
+(This will fix after a meeting or two.)

--doctor can not show deaths if someone leaves in a meeting
+- Doctor can not show deaths if someone leaves in a meeting.

 ## Features